yegor256/blog/_posts/2015/nov/2015-11-10-ten-mistakes-in-specs.md

 he suggests I consider something, and after that, he invites me for a talk.

+{% quote Find all your answers before writing the document, that's what you're paid for %}

 Impressive, right?
 Obviously, the author has a very creative personality.
 But we should keep this person as far away from project documentation as possible.
 This is not what a requirements document appreciates.
 Well, we appreciate